ulif/ulif.gnupgtools/README.rst

         b'Gnupg Testuser (no real person) <gnupg@example.org>'
         b'Gnupg Testuser (Other Identity) <gnupg@example.org>' Which key do you want to export?
-(1..2; q to quit): 1 Picked key:  1 DAA011C5
+(1..2; q to quit): 1 Picked key: 1 (DAA011C5)
-  Exported public key to: /.../DAA011C5.pub
+  Extract public keys to: DAA011C5.pub
-  Exported secret keys to: /.../DAA011C5.priv
+  Extract secret keys to: DAA011C5.priv
-  Exported subkeys belonging to this key to: /.../DAA011C5.subkeys Copy these three files to your not-so-secure machine and import them (`gpg --import DAA011C5.pub DAA011C5.priv`).
+  Extract subkeys belonging to this key to: DAA011C5.subkeys

-  All export files written to directory /....
+  All export files written to: /.../DAA011C5.tar.gz.

 Install